The-Marcy-Lab-School/unit-7-project/README.md

 ## Project Requirements
 * You must build a fullstack application with Express and your app must be connected to a Postgres Database.
-* The backend portion of your Express app should be a RESTful API that facilitates CRUD operations on a Postgres database.
+* The backend portion of your app should be a RESTful API that facilitates CRUD operations on a Postgres database.
+* The frontend portion of your app should be an HTML/JS UI, much like your Unit 6 Project.
-* You should have at least 3 entities/tables in your Postgres Database and at least two One-To-Many relationships.
+* You should have at two entities/tables in your Postgres Database and at least two One-To-Many relationships.
 * Additionally, it is highly encouraged that your project should include some form of user authorization.

 ## Using Your Resources